-Thomas A. Abbate is a partner at DeCotiis.
-He joined DeCotiis in 2002 and became a partner in 2007.
+Thomas A. Abbate is an Equity Partner at DeCotiis.
+He joined DeCotiis as an Associate in 2002, became a Contract Partner in 2007, and an Equity Partner in 2013.
 He is a member of the litigation practice group.

-An experienced litigator who has spent the entirety of his legal career at DeCotiis, Mr. Abbate's practice focuses on complex civil and commercial litigation on behalf of both businesses and government entities at the trial and appellate levels of the state and federal courts.
+An experienced litigator, Mr. Abbate's practice focuses on complex civil and commercial litigation on behalf of both businesses and government entities at the trial and appellate levels of the state and federal courts.

-Mr. Abbate has represented businesses in a diverse array of commercial litigation matters relating to health care licensing and regulation, administrative and regulatory law, land use and real estate, insurance coverage, pharmaceutical antitrust, intellectual property, commercial and contract disputes, among others.
-Representative matters include experience as the lead attorney in a multi-faceted and multi-forum "bet the company" litigation amongst a series of major health care institutions which resulted in the client successfully obtaining all of the approvals necessary to open a new 128-bed acute care hospital in Westwood, New Jersey, the first such approval granted by the State Department of Health in decades.
+Mr. Abbate has represented businesses and led litigation teams in a diverse array of complex commercial litigation matters relating to health care licensing and regulation, health insurance, administrative and regulatory law, land use and real estate, insurance coverage and regulation, pharmaceutical antitrust, civil RICO, intellectual property, the Uniform Commercial Code, banking and finance, and all forms of commercial and business disputes.
+Representative matters include experience as the lead attorney in a multi-faceted and multi-forum "bet the company" litigation amongst a series of major health care institutions which resulted in the client successfully obtaining all of the approvals necessary to open a new acute care hospital, the first such approval granted by the State Department of Health in decades.

-Mr. Abbate also handles a variety of litigation matters on behalf of state and local government entities, and in this capacity also has experience working with numerous joint insurance funds and insurance carriers.
-He has particular experience in litigation matters relating to public entity governance, procurement and public records access, regulatory law, prerogative writ and challenges to governmental authority, labor and employment litigation, civil rights, First Amendment and constitutional law, construction litigation, law enforcement liability and excessive force, environmental litigation, legal ethics, public officials' ethics and conflict of interest law, education law and insurance coverage.
+Mr. Abbate also handles a variety of litigation matters on behalf of state and local government entities, and in this capacity also has experience navigating the complex balance between public entities, their insurance carriers and the public interest.
+He has particular experience and interest in litigation matters relating to constitutional law, First Amendment and civil rights, public entity governance, procurement and public records access, regulatory law, prerogative writ challenges to governmental authority, labor and employment litigation, construction litigation, law enforcement liability, environmental litigation, legal ethics, public officials' ethics and conflict of interest law, education law and insurance coverage.

-Representative public entity matters include a complex environmental litigation arising under the federal Resource Conservation and Recovery Act, Mr. Abbate successfully brought to a conclusion, on summary judgment, a suit of first impression and of national import that was brought against a state transportation agency.
+Representative public entity matters include a complex environmental litigation arising under the federal Resource Conservation and Recovery Act, Mr. Abbate successfully brought to a conclusion, on summary judgment before the federal district court, a suit of first impression and of national import that was brought against a state transportation agency.
 Plaintiffs sought to advance a novel claim of liability premised upon an interpretation of federal law which would have potentially exposed the State to tens of millions of dollars in future environmental compliance costs.
 The federal court found that the claims had no merit, and dismissed the case.

 Mr. Abbate is also an experienced appellate litigator and his practice has a particular emphasis on preparing and arguing appeals on behalf of the firm's institutional and public entity clients.
-He has appeared in the appellate courts numerous times, and some representative cases include:
+He has appeared in the appellate courts dozens of times, and, indeed, serves as an Adjunct Professor of Law at Seton Hall University Law School of Law, where he teaches Appellate Advocacy to second year law students.
+Representative cases include:

 I/M/O Certificate of Need for HUMC North Hospital, 2012 WL 6012808 (App.
 Div.
 2012) (rejecting, in its entirety, legal challenges brought by business competitors to a certificate of need granted to HackensackUMC at Pascack Valley Hospital to open a 128-bed acute care hospital, the first such approval for a new hospital in many years).